Inequalities are used when a number is not equal to another value. An inequality will use one of the inequality signs:

 ≥ greater than or equal to.

-When used algebraically, the inequality will refer to a number, or range of numbers, which are either greater (or equal to), or less than (or equal to) a fixed value.
+In algebra, the inequality will refer to a number, or range of numbers, which are either greater than, greater than or equal to, less than, or less than or equal to a fixed value.

 The greater than sign indicates that the values must be greater than 6, therefore the circle must not be filled.
 The arrow indicates that all numbers greater than 6 are included.

 What inequality is shown by the number line, below?

 `x` is greater than or equal to -5; and `x` is less than 0.